amasood1193/Pi-ON-OFF/README.md

 ## Configuing Real Time Clock.

+0. Make sure that the shunts are installed on SDA, SCL, and SQW

 1. Type in [sudo raspi-config] set up raspberry pi and prepare to enable i2c interface, alternatively you can go to start > prefference > raspberry pi configuration. and enable it from there.

 ![alt text](https://github.com/amasood1193/Pi-ON-OFF/blob/c7405fdc88c58e01fd788f40f2cd52225aeb679a/pictures/raspi%20config.JPG)